jshorterSADA/test_code_repo/docs/Developer Setup Guide.md

 # Developer Setup Guide

-**Welcome to the team!** This guide will help you set up your local development environment to contribute to the Python Number Adder with Logging Example repository.
+**Welcome to the team!** This guide will help you set up your local development environment to contribute to the Python Simple Adder repository.
 Follow these steps sequentially to ensure a smooth onboarding experience.

 ---